Connecticut State of the Birds

 All Connecticut Audubon members receive a copy in the mail.

-The report is edited by Tom Andersen, Connecticut Audubon’s communications director, and overseen by Milan Bull, senior director of science and conservation.
+Connecticut State of the Birds is edited by Tom Andersen, Connecticut Audubon’s communications director, and overseen by Milan Bull, senior director of science and conservation

 Throughout the years authors have included: